NannyML/nannyml/docs/glossary.rst

         in order to produce model monitoring results.

     PCA
-        Principal Component Analysisi is a method used for dimensionality reduction.
-The method produces a linear transofrmation of the input data that results in a space with orthogonal components that maximise the available variance of the input data.
+        Principal Component Analysis is a method used for dimensionality reduction.
+The method produces a linear transformation of the input data that results in a space with orthogonal components that maximise the available variance of the input data.

         More information are available on the `PCA Wikipedia page`_.